 5. Motivation, not dictation

 A not-so-great boss dictates and tells you to do things.
-A great boss motivates and gets among the crowd to accomplish great goals.
-If you have a boss that tells you to do this or that, it’s not necessarily a bad thing I suppose; but at the opposite end of the spectrum if you have a boss that motivates, it’s definitely a great thing!
+A great boss motivates you and gets among the crowd to accomplish great goals.
+If you have a boss that tells you to do this or that, it’s not necessarily a bad thing; but at the opposite end of the spectrum if you have a boss that motivates, it’s definitely a great thing!
 Motivation inspires results.
-Dictatorship inspires high dividing walls – like – really tall dividing walls.
+Dictatorship inspires tall dividing walls – like – really tall dividing walls.
 Wall tall enough to impress Donald Trump.

 If you have a great boss, for the love of all things good – don’t take it for granted!
 They are great to work for and you get so much more accomplished.
 So next time you go to work, see if you can identify these traits in your boss and if they possess these traits then give them a hug for being great!
 Actually no don’t.
 It’s probably best to just carry on with work as usual.